somebloke1/chroma_mcp_server/docs/developer_guide.md

 # Or run tests only for the default environment using Hatch
 hatch run test

+# If you want to see more verbose output, use the -v flag:
+./scripts/test.sh -v

 # Run tests across the matrix and generate coverage reports.
 # This runs tests first, then combines data, then generates:
 # 1. Terminal report (with missing lines)